gkalpak/ng-slack-linkifier/README.md

 ## Description

 A script to enhance messages, especially links, in the `angular-team` Slack.
+See the doc comment in [index.js][index] for more details.

 ## Usage

-The code should be run in the context of the [Slack web-app][slack].
+The code ([dist/index.js][index-dist]) should be run in the context of the [Slack web-app][slack].
 For example, you can paste and run the code in DevTools or use it as a [bookmarklet].

-If you are using the deskotp app for Slack, you need to [start the app in a special way][slack-app-dev] in order to be able to open DevTools.
+If you are using the desktop app for Slack, you need to [start the app in a special way][slack-app-dev] in order to be able to open DevTools.

+The latest release can be found [here][releases].<br />
+The code is also available at `https://cdn.jsdelivr.net/gh/gkalpak/ng-slack-linkifier@X.Y.Z/dist/index.js`.

 ## Test